gnunn1/tilix/README.md

 * Experimental trigger support (Requires patched VTE, see [wiki](https://github.com/gnunn1/tilix/wiki/Automatic-(Triggered)-Profile-Switching))
 * Experimental badge support (Requires patched VTE, see [wiki](https://github.com/gnunn1/tilix/wiki/Badges))

 The application was written using GTK 3 and an effort was made to conform to GNOME Human Interface Guidelines (HIG).
 As a result, it does use CSD (i.e. the GTK HeaderBar) though it can be disabled if necessary.
 Other than GNOME, only Unity has been tested officially though users have had success with other desktop environments.

+### Dependencies

+Tilix requires the following libraries to be installed in order to run:
+* GTK 3.18 or later (Tilix 1.8.3 or later, earlier versions supported GTK 3.14)
+* GTK VTE 0.46 or later
+* dconf
+* GSettings
+* [Nautilus-Python](https://wiki.gnome.org/Projects/NautilusPython) (Required for Nautilus integration)

+### Maintainers Wanted

+This project is looking for maintainers!
+At the moment, only very minimal maintenance is done, no new features will be implemented and pull-requests may be reviewed very slowly.

+If you are interesting in giving Tilix some :heart:, [please chime in](https://github.com/gnunn1/tilix/issues/1700)!

 ### Migrating Settings From Terminix